 The generated Java method returns the value located in the first column of first row in the result.

-The return type of the Java method is determined in java-method
+The return type of the Java method is determined in java-method element.

 The purpose of this element is to generate queries like

-.
+SELECT MAX(amount) FROM table.
 It may also be used to return

-sequence values: SELECT my_seq.nextval FROM DUAL
+sequence values: SELECT my_seq.nextval FROM DUAL.

-statement which should return only one column and
+SELECT statement which should return only one column and

 any number of rows as a result.